freeCodeCamp/freeCodeCamp/guide/english/certifications/apis-and-microservices/mongodb-and-mongoose/create-many-records-with-model.create/index.md

 ## Hints

+### Hint #1
-* Create an array of objects.
+Create an array of objects.
 Each object has a name, age and an array of favorite foods.
 Use the variable name `arrayOfPeople`.

+### Hint #2
-* Create your many records (ie. create your people) inside the callback for `createManyPeople`.
+Create your many records (ie. create your people) inside the callback for `createManyPeople`.

+### Hint #3
-* Use `Model.create()` to create many records.
+Use `Model.create()` to create many records.
 You should replace `Model` with the name of the model you defined in the previous section.
 Most likely you called your model `Person`.

+### Hint #4
-* The `Model.create` function requires a callback, similar to the `person.save` function you used in the previous section.
+The `Model.create` function requires a callback, similar to the `person.save` function you used in the previous section.

 ## Solutions